 (5) The company may take enforcement action against any individual who refuses to return or refund unearned commissions, or who refuses to buy back products.

-At the end of each calendar year, Market America is obliged by law to provide each United States Independent Distributor and the Internal Revenue Service with a 1099 form reporting his/her commission payments and other remuneration from the company for that year.
-This is required for those United States Distributors earning in excess of $600 for that calendar year and for those who have purchased over $5,000 worth of product.
-Market America is not obligated to provide income information to Distributors who reside in Canada.
+At the end of each calendar year, Market America is obliged by law to provide each United States Independent UnFranchise Owner and the Internal Revenue Service with a 1099 form reporting his/her commission payments and other remuneration from the company for that year.
+This is required for those United States UnFranchise Owners earning in excess of $600 for that calendar year and for those who have purchased over $5,000 worth of product.
+Market America is not obligated to provide income information to UnFranchise Owners who reside in Canada.